Brief History of the Lago Vista Ministry

 - In January of 2012, the purchase and renovation of the trailer was completed and the after- school programs for the Lago Vista children continued in Trailer 135.
 Not only were they blessed with a facility for the programs, but they also had an open space behind the trailer for recreation.
 A teacher and her daughter and a single college student moved into the bedrooms in the trailer to help run the programs.

 - In April of 2012, Laney and Duncan moved into the trailer next door to the single wide program trailer.
 This enabled the Howards to have more of an incarnational relationship with the children, their families, and the other residents.
-They continue to live there now.
+They lived there until the fall of 2019, when the new program director, Jonah Kunisch and his wife moved into Lago Vista to help the Howards with the programs.

 - From 2012 to 2014, the programs and involvement of the children continued to grow significantly.
 In addition to the school year Homework Help and Panther Club academic programs, Bible Club and summer Vacation Bible School helped the children grow spiritually.
 Youth programs were begun for middle school and high school students.
 Programs for children and youth were offered year round.
 Some of the youth became a part of the Youth Leadership Team and learned leadership skills and how to serve in the programs for the younger children.
 These students were given the opportunity to attend a week at a Christian summer camp.